Azure/autorest.clicommon/README.md

     #    cli-flatten-payload-max-poly-as-resource-prop-count: 8
     #    # max properties allowed from flatten of sub-class as param
     #    cli-flatten-payload-max-poly-as-param-prop-count: 8

+    expand-operation:
+        # if true, operation with 'expand-operation-names' will be expanded into multiple
+        # operation for ecah operation name.
+        # Notice: expaneded operation's key is in formate: <OriginalOperation>#<ExpandedName>.
+        # For example, in following case, the expanded operation keys are 'CreateOrUpdate#Create'
+        # and 'CreateOrUpdate#Update'.
+To make direcitve works on expended operation, please use
+        # the new key
+        cli-expand-operation-enabled: true
+        # cli-expand-operation-directive:
+        #     - where:
+        #         group: OperationGroupName
+        #         op: CreateOrUpdate
+        #       expand-operation-names:
+        #         - Create
+        #         - Update
     polymorphism:
         # if true, polymorphism parameter with 'poly-resource' marked as true will be
         # expanded into multiple operations for each subclasses